dandalpiaz/markdown-pages.js/README.md

 The `index.html` file does the magic of converting Markdown to HTML.
 It will also look for a heading level 1 (h1) on the current page and prepend it to the site title.
 You can add your site title by modifying this line in the header:

 ```
-<title>Markdown Pages</title>
+&lt;title&gt;Markdown Pages&lt;/title&gt;
 ```

-There are other lines in the header that you may want to edit as well, such as the meta description, the favicon image name/location, or the CSS include.
+There are other lines in the header that you may want to edit as well, such as the meta description and the favicon image name/location.

 ### Pages